Britney Spears’ Boyfriend Drops Wedding Bombshell

 Britney Spears’ boyfriend, Sam Asghari, is picking an interesting time to open up about his relationship with the pop singer.
 However, he’s seemingly dishing all the details in his latest interview with Entertainment Tonight.

 The Inquisitr previously reported that Sam opened up about how he met Britney on the set of a music video, and how they meshed well together as a couple.
-Now, Asghari is talking marriage, and dropping a bombshell confession about his future with Spears.
+Now, Sam is talking marriage, and dropping a bombshell confession about his future with Britney.

 Sam was asked point blank if he would ever consider putting a ring on Britney’s finger and marrying the singer.

 “Absolutely,” he stated, adding that marriage is the endgame of any relationship.

 “This is something that every couple should do.
 That’s the whole point of a relationship — we are a family.”